Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Semantic Logical Koopman Auto-encoder

-where $s_{j,k}$ denotes the timed trace signal of first state representations, $\varphi_j$ is the control rule expressed as an STL formula in the latent space.

-To develop the STL formula, we first train a conventional AE for a few epochs, then fine-tune the LSK model using time-series state representations and the predefined STL template.
+To develop the \gls{stl} formula, we first train a conventional \gls{ae} for a few epochs, then fine-tune the \gls{lsk} model using time-series state representations and the predefined \gls{stl} template.
 For further details, we refer the reader to~\cite{girgis2023semantic}.
 The final training objective combines the four loss functions ($\mathcal{L}_1, \mathcal{L}_2, \mathcal{L}_3, \mathcal{L}_4$) with $l_2$ regularization to prevent overfitting as follows.

-Once the LSK model is fully trained, plant $j$ integrates it with the DSK model from plant $i$ to construct its Koopman model and perform remote control operation.
+Once the \gls{lsk} model is fully trained, plant $j$ integrates it with the \gls{dsk} model to construct its Koopman model and perform remote control operations.